thoughtspot/thoughtspot.github.io/_data-integrate/clients/install-odbc-windows.md

 These instructions include directions to use the `ssh` command.
-Make sure your Windows workstation is equipped with a tool <a href="https://www.putty.org/">such as Putty</a> for making `ssh` connections to your ThoughSpot server.
+Make sure your Windows workstation is equipped with a tool <a href="https://www.putty.org/">such as Putty</a> for making `ssh` connections to your ThoughtSpot server.

 The ODBC driver for Windows requires Visual C++ Redistributable for Visual